jaabell/gmshtranslator/README.md

 ###Introduction

 Parse [gmsh](geuz.org/gmsh) `.msh` files and execute python code accordingly.
 Most useful to translate `.msh` files into other file formats or into input for simulation software.
+Go to [www.joseabell.com](www.joseabell.com), all of the models I've created use *gmshtranslator*.

 ###Requirements